Execution of Saddam Hussein: Proceedings

 Saddam began to recite the Shahada twice.
-As he neared the end of his second recitation when he was about to say "Muhammad", the trapdoor sprang, killing Saddam instantly.
+Before finishing his second recitation, the trapdoor sprang.
+His last word was, "Muhammad."
 According to The New York Times, the executioners "cheer their Shi'ite heroes so persistently that one observer [in the execution chambers] makes a remark about how the effort to rein in militias does not seem to be going well."
-During the drop there was an audible crack indicating that his neck was broken.
-After Saddam was suspended for a few minutes, the doctor listened with a stethoscope for a heartbeat.
+An observer shouted "The tyrant has fallen!"
+During the drop, there was an audible crack, indicating that Saddam's neck was broken.
+After Saddam was suspended for a few minutes, the doctor present listened with a stethoscope for a heartbeat.
 After he detected nothing, the rope was cut, and the body was placed in a coffin.
-He was confirmed dead at 06:03.
+Saddam was confirmed dead at 06:03.

-Alleged postmortem stabbings
+Postmortem stabbings

 According to Talal Misrab, the head guard at Saddam's tomb, who also helped in the burial, Saddam was stabbed six times after he was executed.
 The head of Saddam's tribe, Sheikh Hasan al-Neda, denies this claim.
-Mowaffak al-Rubaie, Iraq's security advisor, stated, "I oversaw the whole process from A-Z and Saddam Hussein's body was not stabbed or mutilated, and he was not humiliated before execution."
+Mowaffak al-Rubaie stated, "I oversaw the whole process from A–Z and Saddam Hussein's body was not stabbed or mutilated, and he was not humiliated before execution."

 Burial

 Saddam's body was buried in his birthplace of Al-Awja in Tikrit, Iraq, near family members, including his two sons Uday and Qusay Hussein, on 31 December 2006 at 04:00 local time (01:00 GMT).
-His body was transported to Tikrit by a U.S. military helicopter, where he was handed over from Iraqi Government possession to Sheikh Ali al-Nida, the late head of the Albu Nasir tribe and governor of Saladin.
+His body was transported to Tikrit by a U.S. military helicopter, where he was handed over from Iraqi government possession to Sheikh Ali al-Nida, the late head of the Albu Nasir tribe and governor of Saladin.
 It was buried about three kilometers (2 mi) from his two sons' bodies, in the same extensive cemetery.
-Saddam Hussein's grave, in a family plot, was dug into the floor of an octagonal, domed building he had ordered the construction of in the 1980s for religious festivals at the site.
+Saddam's grave, in a family plot, was dug into the floor of an octagonal, domed building he had ordered the construction of in the 1980s for religious festivals at the site.

-Saddam's eldest daughter Raghad Hussein, under asylum in Jordan, had asked that "his body be buried in Yemen temporarily until Iraq is liberated and it can be reburied in Iraq", a family spokesperson said by telephone.
+Saddam's eldest daughter Raghad, under asylum in Jordan, had asked that "his body be buried in Yemen temporarily until Iraq is liberated and it can be reburied in Iraq", a family spokesperson said by telephone.
 The family also said his body might be buried in Ramadi, citing safety concerns, though there are no plans to do this.
-The tomb where Saddam's body was buried was later destroyed during fighting between Islamic State (ISIL, ISIS, IS) militants and Iraqi State military forces.
+The tomb where Saddam's body was buried was later destroyed during fighting between Islamic State militants and Iraqi forces.
 Saddam's body had reportedly been removed by a Sunni tribal group before the tomb's destruction.